IGP directs Central Regional Police Command to probe defilement of 4-year-old - Myjoyonline.com — Nigeria Today

 Myjoyonline.com

 The Central Regional Police Commander has been directed to take over investigations into the case in which a four-year-old girl was defiled at Assin Adadientem in the Assin Fosu District.
-The probe will focus on “how to save a child” and “whether …
+A statement by the Police Public Affairs Directorate has …

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.